sciZer0/newdiscoveries/c/README.md

 ## 2.6.
 New Law of Conservation of Energy

-Importantly, Energy is not the thing official science says it is. *More on this a bit below.*
+Importantly, Energy is not the thing that official science says it is.
+Official science doesn't know what Energy is.

+The wrongness of all the official formulas for calculating Energy is a proven fact.
+Proven by logic.
+The [link](https://github.com/sciZer0/newdiscoveries/tree/main/a).

 Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the “old” Law of Conservation of Energy for a long time.

-I was really so loving it.

 The “old” Law is so beautiful and easily-understandable:

 *Energy can neither be created nor destroyed — only converted from one form of Energy to another.*

+This law looked symmetrical, harmonious, ideal and true.

-It seemed ideal and true, I was loving it a lot.
+I was loving it a lot.

-But, this all is just “wishful thinking”.
+But, this law is just the "wishful thinking".

-And “wishful thinking” isn’t useful in science.
+And the "wishful thinking" isn’t useful in science.

 Truth is not what we should love a lot but what is in reality.